 How to Install a VPN on a Netgear Router

-All Netgear routers support a VPN, so setting one up is fairly simple.
-We’ll provide setup instructions on the ExpressVPN example, though depending on the VPN provider, steps may vary slightly.
+All Netgear routers support a VPN, so setting one up is pretty simple.
+We’ll provide setup instructions on the ExpressVPN example, though steps may vary slightly depending on the VPN provider.
 Follow the instructions below:

 - Visit the ExpressVPN official website and purchase the desired subscription.